 For the past 15 years, Joint Collaborative Committees (JCCs) have been working to improve BC’s health care system.
 A partnership between Doctors of BC and the BC government, the four committees – Family Practice Services Committee, the Specialist Services Committee, the Shared Care Committee, and the Joint Standing Committee on Rural Issues – connect doctors, government, health authorities, patients and families, health professions, and other stakeholders who work together to improve access to care by focusing on patients and families/caregivers, building physician capacity, and coordinating health system services.

 Funding for the work undertaken by the JCCs is provided through the Physician Master Agreement (PMA).

-For information on the current PMA, including an overview summary as well as the PMA document in its entirety, please visit our Physician Master Agreement webpage.
-If a subsequent Physician Master Agreement is being negotiated beyond the end date, the current PMA continues, with any retroactive payments paid after ratification by members.
+The 2022 Physician Master Agreement (PMA) was ratified by members in December 2022.
+For information on the current PMA, including an overview summary as well as the PMA document in its entirety, please visit our 2022 Physician Master Agreement webpage (login required).